 It’s easy to empathise with this interpretation.
 If all you see in front of you is patterns or objects designed by computer, it’s a small jump to assume the artwork is trying to tell you something about technology.
 Or it has nothing to say at all.

-A problem with digital abstraction is visual style.
+A problem with digital abstraction is visual aesthetics.
 The geometry of an abstract painting is balanced by the surface texture of the paint, whether as a digitally-constructed piece doesn’t achieve that same feeling.
 Digital abstracts can be bright and shouty, or cold, empty and unrelatable.

 The effects of technological power structures on people are a part of it.
-But those same technologies can be used by artists to subvert or upend power in different ways.
+But those same technologies can be used by artists to subvert or upend authority in different ways.
 Digital abstraction might not overtly signpost its politics or the location of the human in the space of the artwork, but that doesn’t mean those things aren’t ever there.

 Artworks are, among other things, a product of their relations.
 They exist between people and can draw participants into new relationships.
 In the end, solving digital abstraction will probably come down to artists.
 It’s not enough to say something is there, but it can be put where people will find it.